 Here are two cards to consider if you love and use Amazon.com regularly anyway, and want to boost your rewards to a whole new level:

 Discover it® Cash Back

 The Discover it® Cash Back lets you earn tiered rewards that rotate every quarter.
 For most of your purchases, you’ll earn a flat 1% back on every dollar you spend.
-However, you can also earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+However, you can also earn 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, 1% unlimited cash back automatically on all other purchases.

 Discover it® Cash Back

 When the Chase Freedom® card announced its quarterly bonus categories for January through March 2018.